Devenish, Victoria: History

 The Post Office opened on 9 June 1877 as Broken Creek and was renamed Devenish in 1878.
 In 1883 on the arrival of the railway, the office was moved and named Devenish Railway Station, reverting to Devenish in about 1889 as the township developed.
 An earlier office dating from 1870, Major Plains, was known as Devenish from 1874 until 1878.

+The general store, then known as the Farmers' Exchange, was sold by Mr. R. Lidgerwood to Mr. F. Woods in February 1919.

 The Devenish concrete grain silos were built between the railway line and the main street and opened to receive wheat in December 1943.
 Later the Bulk Oat storage building was built in 1965.

+In 2023, Devenish Primary School had just one student enrolled at the school.

 Religion

 The first Roman Catholic Church was built in Devenish in 1883 at number 959 Devenish Road.
 It was decommissioned in 2005 and put up for sale.

 Balloons

 The Australian hot air balloon championships were held in Devenish in 2007.

 Transport

 Devenish used to have a railway station with 2 wheat silos that are still there but decommissioned on the Oaklands railway line, Victoria.

 V/line operates 3 coach services (weekdays) and 2 coach services (weekends) 7 days a week from Benalla to Yarrawonga.
 The coach service stops at Devenish along the way, and connects to V/line train services to/from Melbourne (Southern Cross) at Benalla Station.